Esplanade Park, Fremantle: History

 In 1902 more land was reclaimed from the sea and the Esplanade was created thanks to funds provided by the state government and the resumption of an area of private land owned by J. Briggs M.L.C.
 A bandstand was opened in 1906.
-The first Norfolk Island Pines were planted in 1908.
+The first Norfolk Island pines were planted in 1908.

 Activities

 Concerts and performances

-The popular Fremantle Sardine Festival is staged on the park each January.
+The Fremantle Sardine Festival is staged in the park each January.

 Transportation

 Public transport

-The former The Esplanade railway station is to the west of the Esplanade on the far side of the Fremantle railway line, between the park and Little Creatures Brewery.
+The former the Esplanade railway station was to the west of the Esplanade on the far side of the Fremantle railway line, between the park and Little Creatures Brewery.